How CapitalG Supports Investments Post-Money

 What is your role at CapitalG, and what led you to join the VC world?

-Johan: I lead our growth team, which helps companies scale after we’ve invested in them.
-And I also lead our data science team to identify promising investment opportunities.
+Johan: I lead our business development team which helps companies scale after we’ve invested in them, and I also lead our data science team to identify promising investment opportunities.

 I’ve always been drawn to diverse challenges that force me to learn quickly.
 Before CapitalG, I primarily held COO or chief of staff roles.
 My first team at Google was focused on strategy and business operations to address the challenges of scaling.
 After that, I had a chief of staff role for a $B+ business within Google, and later led partnerships for a startup within Google — one that shut its doors before it could find product market-fit.
 Both of these experiences taught me a lot about prioritization and focus.
 While the failed startup stung, I saw how much failure is part of the growth process, and one of the best ways to find what works for you.